TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lab.md

 	2. A method named `put_in_pouch` that takes an object of any type and adds it to `pouch_contents`.
 	3. A `__str__` method that returns a string representation of the Kangaroo object and the contents of the pouch.

+### Tips to give students
-This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python:
+* This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python
-	TypeError: Can't convert 'list' object to str implicitly
+* TypeError: Can't convert 'list' object to str implicitly

-Use the `str()` function to convert the list object to a string.
+* Use the `str()` function to convert the list object to a string.

-Test your code by creating two Kangaroo objects, assigning them to variables named `kanga` and `roo`, and then adding `roo` to the contents of `kanga`’s pouch
+* Test your code by creating two Kangaroo objects,
+	* assign them to variables named `kanga` and `roo`, and then
+	* add `roo` to the contents of `kanga`’s pouch

 ## Extra Credit:
 Return to your Pet class from Lab 7.02.
 Research the `isinstance` function to write a method, `is_friend` that will take in another pet and return `True` if the two pets are friends, and `false` if they are not.